Hong Kong SAR Budget 2018/2019

-The Financial Secretary for the Hong Kong Special Administrative Region (HKSAR), Mr. Paul Chan, has delivered his first budget on Wednesday, 22 February 2017.
+The Financial Secretary for the Hong Kong Special Administrative Region (HKSAR), Mr. Paul Chan, has delivered his second budget on Wednesday, 28 February 2018.

-Our coverage includes a commentary and analysis in response to the Budget prepared by the Deloitte Hong Kong Budget Team, led by Tax Partners Mr. Davy Yun and Ms. Sarah Chan and Tax Director Mr. Alfred Chan of Deloitte China, and a summary highlighting the key proposals.
+Our coverage includes a commentary and analysis in response to the Budget prepared by the Deloitte Hong Kong Budget Team, led by Ms. Sarah Chan, Tax Partner of Deloitte China, and a summary highlighting the key proposals.

 Summary of Tax Measures